Staffing overview policy

 Relief staff

-Each nominated supervisor must develop a group of internal casual relief educators for their centre.
-Where possible, the nominated supervisor should assign the same relief educators to the same rooms when a regular educator is absent.
-This gives children greater familiarity with their relief educators and allows relief staff to become more familiar with children and their room’s programs and practices.
-Relief staff members must meet the same selection criteria as regular staff members.
+If possible, the nominated supervisor should assign the same relief educators to the same rooms.
+This means children are more familiar with their relief educators.
+In turn, relief staff become more familiar with the children and their room’s programs and practices.

 Staff records